shopperlabs/shopper/packages/admin/docs/content/initialization.md

   <div class="caption">Store currency</div>
 </div>

-For currency configurations we use the [moneyphp/money](https://github.com/moneyphp/money) package.
+For currency configurations we use the [akaunting/laravel-money](https://github.com/akaunting/laravel-money) package.
 At the moment, the formatter does it automatically depending on the currency.

 As you may have noticed in the code, there is also a helper that returns the currency you registered `shopper_currency()`.
 This will return the currency configured in your admin panel: **USD**, **XAF**, **EUR**, etc

-## Location
+## Address
 Most stores keep their products in different locations around the world.
 When setting up this configuration you need to define a location that will be set as the default location for your products.

 When shipping an order, the products to be delivered/shipped will start from this location and thus the shipping price can be set according to this.